 Once again, when you are fretting a note, you are actually pushing down on the string on the fret-board and are playing a particular note.
 When you play an open note, you are picking the string, and not actually pushing down on the fret-board.

 The illustration below shows how I hold the pick.
 It takes time to get use to holding the pick, but in time it will become more comfortable.
-Now that I look at this image, it makes me think back when I still had that old fender strat in the picture.
-That guitar was old and the finish has cracked everywhere.
-A dude from Seattle showed up, looked at it and had to have it.

 If you need to learn how to read tablature, you can go to that lesson first.